section-engineering-education/engineering-education/content/articles/object-serialization-and-deserialization-in-java/index.md

 #### Description

 After serialization, the numbers of our comments went from 5 to null which is a 0.
-This occurred since the comments were marked as temporary, thus their value is set to the int datatype's default value of 0.
+This occurs since the comments will mark as temporary, thus their value is set to the int datatype's default value of 0.

 #### Case in Point

 Some variables may have big values that are difficult to convey over a network.
-As a result, those numbers can be classified as temporary.
-Furthermore, if a client does not wish to publish or save a variable's value, considering it too minor or too personal, those variables can be marked as transient.
+As a result, we classify those numbers as temporary.
+Furthermore, if a client does not wish to publish or save a variable's value, considering it too minor or too personal, we can mark those variables as transient.

 ### Conclusion